justin-moss-swd/justin-moss-swd/README.md

 ## Hi there 👋

 ### My name is Justin Moss and this is my code repository portfolio.
-Below you will find excerts of current projects that I am working on.
+Below you will find code of projects that I have worked on or are currently working on.

 ### https://github.com/justin-moss-swd/Solidity_Foundry_Defi-StableCoin
 ### https://github.com/justin-moss-swd/Solidity_Foundry_Lottery